Are You Using Your Team’s Self-optimizing Power?

 The mood music has changed.
 The media is continually talking of slowdown and recession, the Ukrainian Invasion, inflation and even the risk of electricity blackouts.
 But, what is the mood in the C-suite?

-We talked to executives across our client base, asking them about their 2023 business agenda1.
+We talked to leaders across our client base, asking them about their 2023-24 business agenda1.
 The results make interesting reading, with leaders adopting an approach that balances caution with pragmatism in their determination to sustain performance.

 There is growing pressure on resources due to a range of factors, including a tight labor market2, economic uncertainty and global supply chain disruption.

 Faced with tighter budgets and stricter controls, leaders are increasingly aware of the practical constraints they face in delivering on their ambitious projects and initiatives.